 As if poor security isn’t bad enough, things don’t get much better on the performance side.
 Free VPNs typically have a large number of users vying for space on a limited number of servers.
 This translates to queues to connect to servers and unreliable internet connections.
 You’ll likely endure slow page loading while browsing and buffering during streaming.

-All in all, it just makes sense to opt for a reputable paid provider that gives you a secure and reliable service.
+All in all, it just makes sense to opt for a reputable paid provider that provides you with secure and reliable service.
+If you’re concerned about the cost, make the most of reputable VPNs with a money-back guarantee or choose one with a free trial.

 Why ISPs track your activity